LinerSu/nyu-pl-spring-20-rec/Week 14/README.md

 </p>

 ## Note
-1. There is one great [explanation](https://stackoverflow.com/a/34462741/4608339) of static/dynamic dispatch in C++, hope it help you understand the difference.
+1. There is one great [explanation](https://stackoverflow.com/a/34462741/4608339) of static/dynamic dispatch in C++.
+Take a look if you still confused with the difference.